Photographs of subjects in front of a black background are flattering.

-The goal is to ensure that all the pixels are towards the far left of the histogram, which implies that almost all the pixels are black.
+The goal is to ensure that all the pixels are towards the histogram’s far left.
+As a result, almost all the pixels are black.
 The more pixels you get on the left extreme of the histogram, the darker your background will be.

 Step 2 – Light the Subject

-Step 3 – Play around with the Settings
+Step 3 – Play Around With the Settings

-If the subject seems too bright, increase the shutter speed and reduce the aperture.
-If the subject seems too dark, increase the intensity of your light source.
+If the subject seems too bright, increase the shutter speed, and reduce the aperture.
+If it’s too dark, increase the intensity of your light source.

 Obtaining a Black Background with Lightroom and Photoshop